hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 * `difficulty` - `0x1`
 * `mixHash` - `0x63746963616c2062797a616e74696e65206661756c7420746f6c6572616e6365` for Istanbul block identification.

-To start a node on an IBFT 2.0 private network, use the [`--genesis-file`](../../../Reference/Pantheon-CLI/Pantheon-CLI-Syntax.md#genesis-file) option to specify the custom genesis file.
+To start a node on an IBFT 2.0 private network, use the [`--genesis-file`](../../../Reference/CLI/CLI-Syntax.md#genesis-file) option to specify the custom genesis file.

 ### Extra Data

 The `extraData` property is RLP encoded.
 RLP encoding is a space efficient object serialization scheme used in Ethereum.
-Use the Pantheon subcommand [`rlp encode`](../../../Reference/Pantheon-CLI/Pantheon-CLI-Subcommands.md#rlp) to generate the `extraData` RLP string to include in the genesis file.
+Use the Besu subcommand [`rlp encode`](../../../Reference/CLI/CLI-Subcommands.md#rlp) to generate the `extraData` RLP string to include in the genesis file.

 !!! example
     ```bash
-    pantheon rlp encode --from=toEncode.json
+    besu rlp encode --from=toEncode.json
     ```

 Where the `toEncode.json` file contains a list of the initial validators in ascending order.